AlexCharlton/lemna/readme.md

 [![Crates.io](https://img.shields.io/crates/v/lemna)](https://crates.io/crates/lemna)
 [![Docs.rs](https://docs.rs/lemna/badge.svg)](https://docs.rs/lemna)

-*This is an alpha quality release.
-Don't expect much!*

 A Reactive UI framework for Rust

 Features:
-- React(or Elm, etc.)-esque stateful UI
+- React-esque stateful UI
 - Flexbox-like layout engine
 - Configurable rendering targets (currently just wgpu, which offers cross-platform GPU-accelerated rendering)
-- Configurable windowing backends (winit, wx-rs)
+- Configurable windowing backends (baseview, winit, wx-rs)
-- Cross platform
+- Cross-platform
 - Components can be built using a combination of other components and graphical primitives that map well to GPU renderers.
 - State and render-state is cached, so state changes only trigger recompute of the relevant nodes
 - Built in components/widgets: